-Peak G is one the southern end of what has become known as "The Ripsaw Ridge," which starts to the north at Peak C. Some climbers looking for sustained, high altitude adventure may want to consider doing that entire ridge section and reports can be found online.
+Peak G is on the southern end of what has become known as "The Ripsaw Ridge," which starts to the north at Peak C. Some climbers looking for sustained, high altitude adventure may want to consider doing that entire ridge section and reports can be found online.
 Much of it runs at Class 3 to Class 4.
-There is some controversy concerning the correct summit elevation for Peak G. The USGS map shows a twin summit with the southern one showing a contour line indicating a minimum elevation of13,240 ft.
+There is some controversy concerning the correct summit elevation for Peak G. The USGS map shows a twin summit with the southern one showing a contour line indicating a minimum elevation of 13,240 ft.
 The northern summit only shows a minimum elevation of 13,200 ft.
 In reality, the northern summit is clearly higher than the southern, leading to the conclusion that the USGS map should have added an additional 40 foot contour line to the northern summit.
 Because of this apparent error, Gerry Roach, Theron Welch & John Kirk have both listed the elevation for Peak G as an interpolated 13,260 ft. for the northern summit.
 To add some more fuel to this discussion however, on Google Earth, the highest elevation we can obtain for the south summit is 13,235 ft.
 For the north summit, we can only get 13,165 ft.
 Yet, as said before, the north summit is visually & clearly the higher.
 The solution of course, is to tag both.
 And now, per Lidar evaluation, The Peak G north summit has been measured as 13,306 ft.

 Peak G by the route we describe is a Class 4 scramble with a trailhead at the Piney River Ranch out of Vail.
 It can be done as a long day hike or part of a backpack trip that could also net other 13ers in the area including Peak C, Mount Powell, and Eagle's Nest.
 The trailhead is accessible to most passenger vehicles.